Aerospace & High-Temperature Polyimide Applications

 Thermal Stability and Glass Transition Control

 Aerospace-grade polyimides must exhibit resistance to thermal decomposition, ensuring that molecular bonds remain intact even at elevated temperatures.
-This stability prevents chain scission and volatile release, which could compromise material integrity in propulsion systems or thermal barriers.
-High glass transition temperatures (Tg) are maintained through continuous heat exposure by incorporating diamines that restrict segmental motion, allowing the polymer to operate in amorphous states without transitioning to rubbery behavior.
+This stability prevents chain scission and volatile release, which could compromise material integrity in propulsion systems or thermal protection structures.

 Mechanical Integrity Under Extreme Conditions